 First German Methodist Church, 1037 W. Juneau Ave.

 Someone told me that this boarded-up church along the east side of I-43 is for sale for $350,000.
 I've long thought it would make a great concert venue.
 Any investors out there?
 Built in 1872 in the Victorian Gothic style, the former First German Methodist Church – in a historic study on the Pabst Brewery historic district – was called, "one of Milwaukee's best examples of simplified Gothic."
-Pabst bought it in 1933 and before it was shuttered it served as the company's training center.
+Pabst bought it and before it was shuttered it served as the company's training center.
 At some point between it's utility as a church and as a training center it was home to the Forst-Keller Restaurant, run by Michael and Fritz Baumann, who boasted that it was "The old home of the famous 'Gemuetlichkeit'."

 While this might be construed as shameless self-promotion, I've got a really cool shot of the first german methodist church, and thought it would be cool to share.
 Enjoy! http://500px.com/photo/652553

 If you are looking for a lesser landmark to look into, you might want to check out the Landmark Church, otherwise known as Salem Lutheran Church on 107th street...It is celebrated its 150th anniversary this year..Still has the cream city brick and lead windows.....